100% coconut liquid soap

 - make liquid soap from coconut oil

-- how to make coconut oil liquid soap
+- liquid coconut oil soap